About the Women Poets Program:

 "In the rich and multi-directional advances of American poetry," Mona Van Duyn observed, "young women are in the forefront."
 Throughout its history, Women Poets at Barnard has collaborated with presses to recognize that forefront and publish the work of American female writers.
 Sixteen debut collections were published by Beacon Press through the Barnard New Women Poets Prize, supported by Beacon, the Axe-Houghton Foundation, and the generous alumnae of Barnard College.
 Copies of books from original series from 1986-1999 are available through the English Department. [order form]

 In 2003, in collaboration with W. W. Norton & Company, Barnard College established the Barnard Women Poets Prize to publish an outstanding second collection by an American woman poet.
 The prize is now held biennially.
-Submissions for the 2013 prize will be accepted from August 1st to October 15th, 2012.

 For details on the current prize and the most recent winner, visit our Women Poets "Contest" page.